uvatbc/docker-ttrss/README.md

 The original readme message from was:
 I'm moving more of the services I use to Docker.
 This my Docker container for [tt-rss](https://tt-rss.org/).
 This container only supports Postgresql.

+## What is it?
+[Tiny Tiny RSS](https://tt-rss.org/) is a "self-hosted" RSS application written in PHP.
+When Google shut down Reader, TTRSS was the only reasonable alternative that I could find.

+TTRSS has a lot of features and can work with multiple DBs.
+This project is only concerned with making it work with Postgres.

+The first step is to make an image that packages the latest TTRSS source into a container.
+The Docker Compose file sets up the postgres container, the TTRSS container and links them together.

+Everything is unencrypted (no HTTPS), so **DO NOT USE THIS IN PRODUCTION**.
+You have been warned.

 ## Usage

 ### Docker Image, Compose and Makefile (aka The Simple Way)